 There are many more methods of fingerprinting at the TCP/IP and HTTP protocol levels, but for the purpose of this article I believe there are enough examples, and obfuscating the traces above makes it for the subject of another article.

 When trying to find a good proxy provider for social media accounts, the best advice I can give is to avoid mainstream providers that everybody seems to use.
-This article ends with no specific proxy provider to recommend for an obvious reason: it will be saturated by too many marketers, thus adding the provider on the flagged/blacklisted IP’s list in a given social network.
+Ideally the provider should not be very popular among IM forums, and not listed among the first choices for CPA marketers.
+The reason: it will be saturated by too many CPA marketers (this monetization consists of mostly questionable offers that get quickly marked as spam), thus adding the provider on the flagged/blacklisted IP’s list in a given social network.